Print

 Policy statement

-The Queensland Government plans for ICT investments using structured and consistent methods that support agency, cross-agency, government and cross-jurisdictional ICT resources strategic planning.
+The Queensland Government plans for ICT investments using structured and consistent methods that support agency, cross-agency, government, and cross-jurisdictional ICT resources strategic planning.

 Policy benefits